dash-docs-el/helm-dash/README.md

 to all sqlite db's.
 Use it in case of errors when adding new docsets.
 The next call to `helm-dash` will recreate them.

+## Variables to customize

+`helm-dash-min-length' tells helm-dash from which length to start searching.
+Defaults to 3.
+0 Facilitates exploratoration.

 ## Sets of Docsets

 ### Common docsets